2025 UNCAF Women's Interclub Championship

-The 2025 UNCAF Women's Interclub Championship (Copa Interclubes de la Uncaf Femenino 2025) is the upcoming 8th edition of the UNCAF Women's Interclub Championship, an international club women's association football competition organized by the Central American Football Union (UNCAF) for clubs affiliated with its member associations.
+The 2025 UNCAF Women's Interclub Championship (Copa Interclubes de la Uncaf Femenino 2025) is the 8th edition of the UNCAF Women's Interclub Championship, an international club women's association football competition organized by the Central American Football Union (UNCAF) for clubs affiliated with its member associations.
 The tournament will be played in Panama from 17 to 23 July 2025.
 The format remains unchanged from the last three editions, with eight teams competing across a group stage and knockout phase.

 Defending champions Santa Fé, who won the 2024 title, will not be able to defend their trophy after failing to qualify, having not won the domestic competition in Panama.

 Teams

 The tournament features clubs from each of the seven UNCAF member associations, along with an invited team from Puerto Rico, all of whom qualified based on sporting merit.